NordicSemiconductor/pc-nrfconnect-cellularmonitor/doc/docs/capturing.md

-# Capturing a Modem trace
+# Capturing a modem trace

-Cellular Monitor generates a broad set of cellular environment data displayed in the dashboard panels.
-Optionally, you can also view the modem trace in Wireshark and observe application logging and the modem dialog in Serial Terminal.
+Cellular Monitor generates a broad set of cellular environment data displayed in the [**Dashboard**](./overview.md#dashboard-tab) tab panels.
+Optionally, you can also view the modem trace in Wireshark and observe application logging and the modem dialog in [Serial Terminal](https://docs.nordicsemi.com/bundle/nrf-connect-serial-terminal/page/index.html).

 See [Minimum requirements and limitations](./requirements.md) and [Preparing the device for modem trace](./preparing.md).

 Complete the following steps to trace data:

-1. Set the trace options in the **Cellular Monitor** side panel.
+1. Set the trace options in the Cellular Monitor side panel according to your needs.
+See [Overview and user interface](./overview.md) for the description of the available options.

-    - To store a copy of the trace for future use, enable **Save Trace file to disk**.
-    - To supplement the information in the **Cellular Monitor** dashboard, choose from the following options:

-        - To reset your application for trace capture, click **Reset device on start**.
-        - To view the device modem dialog, application log, and depending on the application running, send custom AT commands, click **Open Serial Terminal**.
-        - To view the live trace in Wireshark, click **Open in Wireshark**.

-2. Click **Start** to trace.
+2. Click **Start** to trace.</br>
+   Depending on the options you have chosen, the application starts tracing and applies the selected options.
+The initialization of tracing can take some time.

 3. Generate additional trace data.

-    - Click **Refresh Dashboard** to send a set of AT commands to the device to feed the trace with information on the environment.
+    - Click **Refresh dashboard** to send a set of AT commands to the device to feed the trace with information on the environment.
     - Send AT commands using the Serial Terminal and from the dashboard fields.

-4. Follow the progress in the **Connection Status** panel.</br>
+4. Follow the progress in the [**Connection Status**](./overview.md#connection-status) side panel.</br>
    On success, the stage's status indicator turns green with a checkmark.

     If a stage fails, a red X is displayed along with a reason for the failure.
 You can check the corresponding dashboard field for troubleshooting information.